Inventory Management: Rapid Inventory and QuickBooks Enterprise, Version 12.0

 Posted by Kevin Reynolds on May 23, 2012

 If you are planning to purchase or upgrade to QuickBooks Enterprise, here are some facts regarding QuickBooks Enterprise, Version 12.0 and Rapid Inventory.
 With the release of QuickBooks 2012 in late 2011, Intuit has added a number of new inventory management features with the Advanced Inventory option for QuickBooks Enterprise.
-If you are using AO: Rapid Inventory with QuickBooks or you are intending to implement Rapid Inventory with QuickBooks 2012, here are a few points of comparison and compatibility:
+If you are using Rapid Inventory with QuickBooks or you are intending to implement Rapid Inventory with QuickBooks 2012, here are a few points of comparison and compatibility:

 - Multi-warehouse and multi-location:

 - Rapid Inventory offers both multiple warehouses and multiple locations within a warehouse.